Inosinic acid: Synthesis of other purine nucleotides

 Within a few steps inosinate becomes AMP or GMP.
 Both compounds are RNA nucleotides.
 AMP differs from inosinate by the replacement of IMP's carbon-6 carbonyl with an amino group.
 The interconversion of AMP and IMP occurs as part of the purine nucleotide cycle.
 GMP is formed by the inosinate oxidation to xanthylate (XMP), and afterwards adds an amino group on carbon 2.
 Hydrogen acceptor on inosinate oxidation is NAD+.
 Finally, carbon 2 gains the amino group by spending an ATP molecule (which becomes AMP+2Pi).
 While AMP synthesis requires GTP, GMP synthesis uses ATP.
 That difference offers an important regulation possibility.

 Regulation of purine nucleotide biosynthesis

 Inosinate and many other molecules inhibit the synthesis of 5-phosphoribosylamine from 5-phosphoribosyl-1-pyrophosphate (PRPP), disabling the enzyme that catalyzes the reaction: glutamine-5-phosphoribosyl-1-pyrophosphate-amidotransferase.
 In other words, when levels of inosinate are high, glutamine-5-phosphoribosyl-1-pyrophosphate-amidotransferase is inhibited, and, as a consequence, inosinate levels decrease.
 Also, as a result, adenylate and guanylate are not produced, which means that RNA synthesis cannot be completed because of the lack of these two important RNA nucleotides.

 Applications

 Inosinic acid can be converted into various salts including disodium inosinate (E631), dipotassium inosinate (E632), and calcium inosinate (E633).
-These three compounds are used as flavor enhancers for the basic taste umami with a comparatively high effectiveness.
+These three compounds are used as flavor enhancers for the basic taste umami or savoriness with a comparatively high effectiveness.
 They are mostly used in soups, sauces, and seasonings for the intensification and balance of the flavor of meat.